FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_pluggable_authorization.md

 The custom authorization attempt can be either successful or unsuccessful.

-In case of success, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> will continue executing the set of applied Access Restrictions (if any).
+In case of success, {{< SecureTransport/componentshortname  >}} will continue executing the set of applied Access Restrictions (if any).
 In case of authorization failure, the operation will not be executed.

 Pluggable authorization also supports file filtering capabilities.
-All plug-in implementations are able to use <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> specific environment data described in the Developer's Guide.
+All plug-in implementations are able to use {{< SecureTransport/componentshortname  >}} specific environment data described in the Developer's Guide.

 > **Note:**
 >